A billiards-like dynamical system for attacking chess pieces: The discrete dynamical system for fairy chess

-In this section we introduce a new discrete dynamical system that arises naturally in our study of attacking chess piece configurations.
-It originated from the idea of trajectories in attacking chess piece configurations that were introduced by Hanusa in a preliminary version of \cite{qqs4}.
-Our construction has been informed by surveys on the billiard model by Gutkin \cite{gutkin2} and Tabachnikov \cite{tabachnikov}.
+In this section we make precise the discrete dynamical system that arises naturally in our study of attacking chess piece configurations.
+The first appearance of such a discrete dynamical system appears to be in works of Arnol'd from the 1950's (see \cite{2006}).
+Previous study including \cite{GKT, KT} has focused on ellipses and other smooth closed curves and Khmelev studied finitely many break-type singularities \cite{khmelev_2005}.
+Here we develop the theory further to apply to all bounded convex regions.
+Our presentation has been informed by surveys on the billiard model by Gutkin \cite{gutkin2} and Tabachnikov \cite{tabachnikov}.
 Open problems related to this system have been gathered in Section~\ref{sec:open}.

 We start with any bounded convex region $\calR$ (our board) and any nonparallel pair of vectors $\bfm_1$ and $\bfm_2$ (our basic moves).
 We let $\calM\subseteq \mathbb{S}^1$ consist of the four unit vectors parallel to $\bfm_1$ or $\bfm_2$.
 We investigate the movement of a particle, determined by its position $\bfr\in\calR$ and its velocity $\bfv$, restricted to be an element of $\calM$.
 The particle moves along the ray starting at $\bfr$ in the direction $\bfv$ until it hits a point $\bfb$ on the boundary of $\calR$, denoted $\partial\calR$.